 Dogs skin is far more sensitive than human skin.
 So if you are at the risk of sunburn in summers, What about your dog?

 Shaving your Labrador removes the guard hairs that act as a barrier between the skin and the sun rays.
-The guard hairs reflect the sun rays and protect your dog’s skin.
+The guard hairs usually reflect the sun rays and protect your dog’s skin.

 4. Can cause horrible skin problems